ibjelic/WotLK-Fishbot/README.md

 I didn't implement any mechanisam to stop fishy, method I used to stop is, open start menu with Windows key, it crashes the program.

+Program outputs coordinates of blob with every frame it takes, and outputs splash if it thinks there's a splash.

 ## Success rate?
+Well for me its around 70%, but i've only used it in Northrend.
+There are missclicks sometimes, sometimes it doesnt detect movement of the blob.
+*If you want to fix this, you can use sound detection instead of blob movement.
+Also you can use some better blob locating alghoritm than mine*

-Well for me its around 70-80%, but i've only used it in Northrend In reality it's 0-80% depends on zone, if anything is running into frame and etc. For my purpose it leveled me from 375 to 450 in ~4 hours.
+In reality it's 0-80% depends on zone, if anything is running into frame and etc. For my purpose it leveled me from 375 to 450 in ~4 hours.